svenstehle/Enron-Email-Dataset-poi_classifier/README.md

 * tried out oversampling techniques and with borderlineSMOTE I found a gem for this dataset
 * second upload: f1 score of 0.977

 Really had a lot of fun and learned a lot while working on this dataset!
+Comments welcome.
-Comments welcome Done with spyder 3.3.1
+Done with spyder 3.3.1